adistomar/typeracer-cheat/README.md

 time.sleep(.01)
 ```
 * change the value inside the parentheses - `.01` means that the typing speed is 1 character every .01 seconds, or 1 character every one-hundredth of a second
-#### Note that this program only works for the online races and the practice races - it doesn't work for the race your friends mode.